• Skip to primary navigation

 Ladle pouring raw egg into a pan

-Roll the log into the flat side of the omelet.
-Repeat the steps until you use up all the egg mixture.
+9. Repeat the steps until you use up all the eggs.

 Gyeran mari or rolled egg omelet in a pan